 The nearest airport is Thiruvananthapuram International Airport (95 kilometres away).

-Image Attribute : tshrinivasan
+Image Attribution: tshrinivasan

 Installation of the Memorial

-Shri Eknath Ramakrishna Ranade & his Role
+Shri Eknath Ramakrishna Ranade & His Role

-The Vivekananda Rock Memorial – An Architectural Excellence
+The Vivekananda Rock Memorial – Architectural Excellence

 • Mukha Mandapam

-• Namastubhyam to the son of Jagadamba
+• Namastubhyam dedicated to the son of Jagadamba

 • Inner Prakaram